 Layer 1create content

-User publishes content from mobile/web client.
+The user publishes content from a mobile or web client.

 Gateway + Auth